 FXDD has its own proprietary Swordfish desktop trading platform and WebTrader counterpart and mobile app for iOS, developed by its technology arm, ForexWare, and published by FXDirectDealer LLC – a US-based company to which FXDD Malta has outsourced certain of its back office services.

-While MT4 comes mostly standard from the developer, as explained in our guide to MetaTrader, for the purpose of this review, we conducted our platform research on FXDD’s proprietary software, including the Swordfish (available for Windows and Mac operating systems) and WebTrader platforms.
+While MT4 comes mostly standard from the developer, as explained in our MetaTrader guide MetaTrader, for the purpose of this review, we conducted our platform research on FXDD’s proprietary software, including the Swordfish (available for Windows and Mac operating systems) and WebTrader platforms.

 The charting module offers a range of chart types with 23 indicators, more than 20 drawing tools, the ability to import indicator sets, and time frames.
 However, while Swordfish’s charts are a useful starting point for traders, they do not come near some of the more comprehensive chart offerings of other platforms, where hundreds of indicators can be accessed by default.

 Another minor drawback in the otherwise smooth charting experience is that users can only zoom in and out, and there is no vertical zoom or way to compress prices (a feature normally available by dragging the prices up and down or scrolling vertically on the right side of the chart).